gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 ❓ Why is it useful?

-## Access the Yens on the web
-To access JupyterHub, choose any of the following:

-- <a href="https://yen1.stanford.edu" target="_blank">`yen1` https://yen1.stanford.edu</a>
-- <a href="https://yen2.stanford.edu" target="_blank">`yen2` https://yen2.stanford.edu</a>
-- <a href="https://yen3.stanford.edu" target="_blank">`yen3` https://yen3.stanford.edu</a>
-- <a href="https://yen4.stanford.edu" target="_blank">`yen4` https://yen4.stanford.edu</a>
-- <a href="https://yen5.stanford.edu" target="_blank">`yen5` https://yen5.stanford.edu</a>

-Let's navigate by double-clicking on folders to find an image we copied from our local machine.

-> You can double-click on it to view it natively in JupyterHub.
-{: .tip }

-#### What is a default workflow on the Yens cluster?
-1. Perform Development and Testing on JupyterHub in a notebook
-2. Generate a script that can be run on the terminal
-3. Run the script on the terminal (interactive yen or batch job)

-> **You can always type Shift+Enter to run a cell in Jupyter Notebook.**
-{: .tip }

-Let's start with a super quick demo of Jupyter Notebook.
-1. In your home directory create a new notebook called `Test.ipynb`.
-(Right click to Rename your notebook)
-2. Add a code cell with the following content: `import math` (What kernel are you using?)
-3. Add a markdown cell with the following title `# Variable declaration `
-4. Add a new code cell with the following content: `x = 16`
-5. Add a new code cell with the following content: `math.sqrt(x)`
-6. Run the cells (Restart your kernel and run the cells in a different order)

-🟩/🟥

 ## 💻 Create a python virtual environment

-Virtual environments allow you to manage dependencies for different projects separately.
-This is important because different projects may require different versions of libraries, and using virtual environments helps avoid conflicts between them.
+A virtual environment lets you manage project dependencies in isolation.
+This is useful because different projects often require different versions of libraries, and keeping them separate prevents conflicts.

-Quick demonstration of the need for virtual environments:
+#### Why Virtual Environments Matter

+Try this quick demo:
-1. Open a terminal and ssh into the yens
+1. Open a terminal and SSH into the Yens.
-2. Access JupyterHub and open a terminal there
+2. Open a terminal from JupyterHub.
-3. Run the command `which python3` in both terminals.
-What do you notice?
+3. Run `which python3` in both terminals.

+Compare the outputs, notice how the paths differ?
+That’s why virtual environments are important: they give you control over which Python installation and dependencies your project uses.

 🟩/🟥